 Council on Academic Advising

-The Council on Academic Advising (CAA) is a recognized university body with USF System-wide representation that provides coordinated leadership, guidance, and representation for USF's undergraduate academic advising community.
+The Council on Academic Advising (CAA) is a representation of university advisors from each campus which provides coordinated leadership, guidance, and representation for USF's undergraduate academic advising community.
 Responsibilities of CAA include:

-Representing the needs of the University's professional undergraduate academic advisors, to include reviewing and recommending priorities for university-wide advising initiatives and enhancements to academic processes;
+Representing the needs of the University's professional undergraduate academic advisors, to include reviewing and recommending priorities for USF advising initiatives and enhancements to academic processes;

 Developing and implementing coordinated programs and efforts to cultivate the professional growth of academic advisors across the University;

 Serving as a liaison to other University councils, committees and offices whose function may relate to academic advising or student issues;

 Reviewing and recommending academic policies, procedures and regulations related to undergraduate students, as well as consulting on University policies intended to promote academic goals and objectives; and

 Undertaking appropriate efforts or activities related to these Responsibilities and the Council's Charge.